Special offer celebrates NZ Herald Premium third birthday

 To mark the third birthday of our digital subscription service, we're offering a special deal for potential new members.

-It's been three years since NZME, publisher of the Bay of Plenty Times and NZ Herald, took the ambitious step of asking readers to pay for access to our best journalism by buying a Herald Premium digital subscription.
+It's been three years since NZME, publisher of the Rotorua Daily Post and NZ Herald, took the ambitious step of asking readers to pay for access to our best journalism by buying a Herald Premium digital subscription.

 Today, as we celebrate the third anniversary, NZ Herald premium continues to grow beyond expectations - thanks to the support of you, our audience.

-More than 140,000 people are now paying to read our expert reporting and commentary on national, business, sport and political issues, along with engaging and informative entertainment and lifestyle features, and stories from leading global publishers like the New York Times and Financial Times.
+More than 140,000 people are now paying to read our expert reporting and commentary on national, business, sport and political issues, along with engaging and informative entertainment and lifestyle features, and stories from leading global publishers such as the New York Times and Financial Times.

 To mark Premium's third birthday, we're offering new members $3 subscriptions for three months, or $99 for the first year.
 Click here for more details.